WebAssembly/spec/proposals/gc/MVP.md

 * There is a runtime subtyping hierarchy on RTTs; creating an RTT allows providing a *parent type* in the form of an existing RTT.

+* An RTT value r1 is *equal* to another RTT value r2 iff they both represent the same static type and either of the following holds:
+  - r1 and r2 both have no parents, or
+  - r1 and r2 both have equal RTT values as parents.

 * An RTT value r1 is a *sub-RTT* of another RTT value r2 iff either of the following holds:
-  - r1 and r2 represent the same static type, or
+  - r1 and r2 are equal RTT values, or
   - r1 has a parent that is a sub-RTT of r2.

 * The count `<n>` in the static type of an RTT value, if present, denotes the length of the supertype chain, i.e., its "inheritance depth" of _concrete types_ (not counting abstract supertypes like `dataref` or `anyref`, which are always at the top of the hierarchy).
 If this information is present, it enables more efficient implementation of runtime casts in an engine; if it is absent (e.g., to abstract the depth of a subtype graph), then the engine has to read it from the dynamic RTT value.